AntSAmE/Shapes-PORTFOLIO/README.md

 > This plugin is currently in **early alpha**.
 > Features and UI are still evolving, and bugs may exist.
 > Please report issues via GitHub Issues tab and check back often for updates.

 ---

-## 🛠️ Contributing

-We welcome contributions, feedback, and feature suggestions!
-Open a pull request or an issue anytime.

----

-## 📄 License

-MIT License.

----